rep-ai/tech-assessment-api/README.md

 ## Details

 Using Node and Typescript, build a web-based API which allows clients to manage a set of users.
-Please make regular commits with meaningful commit messages to a public GitHub repository, as you're working.
+Please make regular commits with meaningful commit messages to a GitHub repository, as you're working.
 Feel free to use any libraries you like and to take shortcuts, but be ready to explain your decision-making.

 Provide unit tests and integration tests, as needed.